 Next stop: Halifax.
 This modern city on the bay on the eastern coast of Nova Scotia rolls down a large hill towards the waterfront in a way similar to San Francisco or Lisbon.
 With historical roots apparent in many of the older buildings, which have been renovated into offices and restaurants, Halifax offers a lively downtown scene with shopping and attractions.
 The entire length of the downtown waterfront can be traversed on foot and is teeming with museums, shops, restaurants, street performers, and great views of the bay.

 We used Halifax as a base to explore the coastal areas of Nova Scotia.
 To the south is a scenic drive passing by many small fishing villages.
 The most famous of these villages are perhaps Lunenburg, a UNESCO world heritage site, and Peggy’s Cove, a small town which is home to a scenic lighthouse.
 We made the drive along the coast stopping along the way for lunch, shopping, and sightseeing, taking photos and mixing in with the local fisherman.
 Many of these small towns harbor antique shops and quaint little seaside cafes.
 Travelers could spend a week just slowly driving from town to town, staying in bed and breakfasts, eating lobster, and soaking in the cool sea breezes.
+But we did it all in a day (expect a couple of hours to drive from Halifax to Lunenburg, as the roads are small and weaving.)

 After visiting the Nova Scotia coast, we started our long and slow journey southward, back towards the U.S. We had planned our route so that we would see some of the destinations on the way up and some on the way back down to avoid long days on the road.
 Our next stop was the shore of the Bay of Fundy, and we spent the night in Moncton, New Brunswick.
 After some great seafood in the small but interesting downtown area of Moncton, we drove towards the coast to visit the Hopewell Rocks.
 The Bay of Fundy is unique because it has the largest tides in the world.
 Due to its long and narrow shape, during peak times of the month the tides can differ by as much as 47 feet!
 The Hopewell Rocks park is an ideal spot to witness this, as the coastline is mostly cliffs with interesting arch formations spanning out from the rocky outcroppings.
 During low tide, we walked “on the ocean floor” as they say, and weaved our way through and under the large arches.
 But only a few hours went by and the tide started to come in, and then it rose higher and higher.
 Not only did the beach disappear, but the archways themselves became submerged!